pmitros/ConceptXBlock/README.md

    edX-as-a-product.
 2. Natural path (via concept wiki) to coming up with a concept taxonomy.
 Next steps will be to split and join objectives.
+3. Natural extension to other wise of tagging objectives (e.g. Bloom's taxonomy, etc.)